MargeRosen/membership/README.md

 # Membership #

-This app collects basic date for Musicians, Bands and Band Membership.
+This app collects basic data for Musicians, Bands and Band Membership.

 Uses Rails 4.0.0